 It’s always good to think about a few skills that broaden your horizons.
 One of these skills is negotiating.
-Chriss Voss didn’t have the option to have a BATNA as the chief FBI negotiator, or best alternative to negotiated agreement.
+Chriss Voss didn’t have the option to have a BATNA as the chief FBI negotiator, or best alternative to a negotiated agreement.
 What’s the BATNA when someone’s taken 20 hostages?
 Only half get killed?

-That has given Voss a unique take on negotiation: How to get people to do what you want and let it seem to be their own idea.
+That has given Voss a unique take on negotiation: How to get people to do what you want and let it seem to be their idea.
 Never split the difference.

 I came across his book through the “The knowledge project” podcast with him.
 It’s one of the first books I bring up when I talk books with people.
 The stories are entertaining and the techniques are easy to remember.
 As always there’s even a few nuggets you can transport to your marketing campaigns.

 One of the key items in “Never split the difference” are calibrated questions.
 They are designed to say no while keeping your options open.
 They buy time and give your opponent the illusion of control.
 They always begin with “What” or “How” and they avoid the possibility of a yes or no answer.

 - What about X is important to you?